 Neck Pain Relief: What To Expect From Treatment and Why?

-When a patient presents to eN~Motion Wellness Center [D/B/A] Healing Hands Chiropractic LLC in St Paul Minneapolis for treatment and correction of neck pain, a carefully defined treatment plan is established from day one.
+When a patient presents to Healing Hands Wellness Center in St Paul Minneapolis for treatment and correction of neck pain, a carefully defined treatment plan is established from day one.
 A professional care plan establishes medical necessity for chiropractic manipulative spinal adjustments, therapeutic modalities and procedures to be utilized to fix neck pain.

 The typical chiropractic treatment plan follows a six item plan of implementation.
 These steps are items: 1-history, 2-examination, 3-diagnosis, 4-patient clinical goals, 5-list of services/rationale and 6-schedule of care.